marcusrossel/marcusrossel.github.io/_posts/2020-06-02-kaleidoscope-3.md

 This seems to be a much more reliable method of building this project than e.g. using Xcode.

 > Aside:
-> As of writing this post, Xcode is giving me the error `'llvm-c/Analysis.h' file not found`, while `swift build` is working just fine ¯\_(ツ)_/¯.
+> As of writing this post, Xcode is giving me the error `'llvm-c/Analysis.h' file not found`, while `swift build` is working just fine.
+Deleting the Xcode project file and creating a new one via `swift package generate-xcodeproj` seems to fix the problem though.

 # Writing the IR-Generator

 When we wrote our parser, we created a transformation from tokens to AST nodes.
 The AST then represents the *entire* parsed program.
-So if we want to translate a *Kaleidoscope* program to LLVM-IR, we only need to map the AST to LLVM-IR.
+So if we want to translate a *Kaleidoscope* program into LLVM-IR, we only need to map the AST to LLVM-IR.
 And our AST is really simply:

 ```swift
 // Parser.swift